5 Top Mugwort Benefits

 The chemicals camphor, artemisinin, pinene, and cineole are extracted from the plant and used in a variety of ways to treat ailments of the kidney, spleen, and liver.

-In Traditional Chinese Medicine, mugwort benefits are linked to the kidney, spleen, and liver meridians.
+In Traditional Chinese Medicine, benefits of mugworts are linked to the kidney, spleen, and liver meridians.

 • Spleen: When targeting the spleen, mugwort can not only aid in digestion, but it can improve also metabolism.